stormshaker/eyeExtend-Connect/Nutanix/readme.md

   * Basic authentication over HTTPS
   * Host Discovery
   * Properties: UUID, Name, Description, Power State
+  * Resolve script to see property updates - initial version, compiled but not yet tested

 TODO:
-  * Resolve script to see property updates
   * Update to use newly-supported python Requests library
   * Investigate refactoring auth into a separate script